CASE STUDY: ROSCOE

 6. Running

 Some dogs also learn that by barking at or harassing a horse, they can cause him to move, creating the opportunity to chase.
-Many people respond to their dog chasing by yelling, screaming, threatening the dog or offering him treats to stop chasing.
+Many people respond by yelling, screaming, or threatening the dog, even offering him treats, to stop chasing.
 None of these techniques will work because once the dog is in full prey drive, he no longer hears you.
-He has tunnel vision of sorts, and you wind up sounding like the school teacher from Peanuts.
-Chasing is part of a natural sequence of predatory aggression including:
+He has tunnel vision.
+You end up sounding like nothing more than the teacher from Peanuts.

 1. Scan